webflorist/storyblok-backup/README.md

 ##### Example for a GitHub workflow for an incremental git-commit-based backup

 The following workflow should run via webhook on every relevant change (e.g.publish) in Storyblok.
-It creates a new current backup (excl. asset files) and commits them to the current repository in the `backup` folder.
+It creates a new current backup (excl. asset files and resources of types access-tokens, activities and workflow-stage-changes) and commits them to the current repository in the `backup` folder.
 This enables an incremental git-commit-based backup of all Storyblok-content.

 ```yaml
 name: Incremental Repository Backup